Skip to content header Skip to main content Skip to content footer

 11 June

 World Saltmarsh Day (11 June) is a day to celebrate the superpowers of this amazing wetland habitat.
-Join us in raising awareness and showing support for their restoration.
+For 2026 World Saltmarsh Day is celebrating the amazing biodiversity of saltmarshes around the world.

-World Saltmarsh Day is organised by WWT, the charity for wetlands and wildlife.
+World Saltmarsh Day is organised by WWT, the wetland charity.
 As wetland experts, we're working on a number of large scale saltmarsh restoration projects, researching and sharing the benefits of these amazing habitats, and contributing to the saltmarsh carbon code.

 And we need your help to shout about these precious coastal ecosystems.